-Each year, IPHC’s FISS data provide IPHC stock assessors the ability to quantify survey weight-per-unit-effort (WPUE), survey age distributions, survey weight-at-age, and spawning output-at-age.
+Each year, the IPHC’s FISS data provide IPHC stock assessors the ability to quantify FISS weight-per-unit-effort (WPUE), age distributions, weight-at-age, and spawning output-at-age.
 These data points are then utilized in the stock assessment of Pacific halibut to report on the status of the Pacific halibut (Hippoglossus stenolepis) resource in the IPHC’s Convention Area.

-A secondary benefit of IPHC’s FISS results from the fact that the vessels and skippers that are hired to conduct the FISS are Pacific halibut harvesters.
+A secondary benefit of IPHC’s FISS results from the fact that the vessels and captains that are hired to conduct the FISS are Pacific halibut harvesters.

 The IPHC has conducted fishery-independent setline surveys in selected areas during most years since 1963 (with a break from 1987-1992).
 Historical information regarding previous FISS design and operations has been presented in IPHC Technical Reports and FISS Sampling Manuals:

 - Technical Report 18 – Halibut assessment data: Setline surveys in the north Pacific Ocean, 1963-1966 and 1976-1979; and